oalvay/projects/stat-simulate/stat-simulate-no.1/README.md

-estimating the probability of an event using Monte Carlo approach (Undergrad 1st year project)
+estimating the probability of an event using Monte Carlo approach -- see ants.pdf for detailed introduction (Undergrad 1st year project)